prospa-group-oss/interview-test-data-engineer/README.md

   - Solution
 	- Created module ./report_generator.py to generate the reports and reports can be found under ./report/ directory.
 	- Please find inline query and output against each line item.
+	- Extra insights :
+		- Top Countries with bilateral trade or trade deficit.
+		- Supplier with minimum cost of part.
+		- supplier or part with most returned orders.

 1. What are the top 5 nations in terms of revenue?